 Staci J. Olsen is Senior Counsel of Electronic Discovery in Baron & Budd’s Environmental Litigation Group, where she specializes in the management of electronic information and people in mass litigation.
 This skill makes her a critical part of the Group, which focuses on large-scale complex environmental torts.
-She leads an internal team of four designated eDiscovery attorneys and oversees all contract reviewers.
+She leads an internal team of five designated eDiscovery attorneys and oversees all contract reviewers.
 She particularly enjoys putting her talents to work for public entity clients facing contamination issues.
 “Organizing all the evidence to support a client’s case is rewarding because I know that my work provides a tangible result for the client.”

-Ms. Olsen has more than a decade of experience overseeing the compilation of evidence necessary to prepare a solid environmental case.
+Ms. Olsen has more than a decade of experience at Baron & Budd overseeing the compilation of evidence necessary to prepare a solid environmental case.
 Her extensive eDiscovery experience includes management of electronic information, document management, corporate governance, document review, and training of staff and attorneys to make best use of electronic resources.
 In addition, Ms. Olsen oversees every phase of document management from intake of documents, scanning, coding, searching, bates-stamping, substantive review, production, creation of privilege logs, and identification/development of trial exhibits.

 Ms. Olsen also conducts substantive review of client, defendant and third party subpoena documents for creation of damages models, including all records of expenses and costs associated with contamination, assessments of impacts to natural resources, and any other evidence necessary for damages calculations.
 She manages in-house electronic discovery and document review teams and works with client and litigation teams to develop keyword searches, issue tags, redact privileged information and sleuth out interesting case facts for use in litigation.